AlexCamposs/AlexCamposs/README.md

 # Hi, I'm Alex Campos 👋

-Computer Science student at the Federal University of Uberlândia (UFU) passionate about software development, artificial intelligence and problem solving.
+Computer Science graduate from the Federal University of Uberlândia (UFU) passionate about software development, artificial intelligence and problem solving.

 ## 🚀 About Me